-Drug Policy Alliance Praises Michigan, Kentucky as Latest to Embrace
+Drug Treatment, Commutations Expected to Reduce Recidivism and Save Millions for Safety, Education, Health <br> Drug Policy Alliance Praises Michigan, Kentucky as Latest to Embrace

 In an effort to cut budget costs while protecting vital services, Kentucky, Michigan and a number of other states are finding ways to reduce the large numbers of nonviolent drug offenders filling their prisons -- and draining their coffers.
 The measures, which include repealing mandatory minimum drug sentences and recommending treatment instead of incarceration for first time nonviolent drug offenders, allow funds to be dedicated to drug treatment and other public services proven to be far more cost effective and humane than mass incarceration.